Diversity & Inclusion | Office of the Dean

 - 4 National Student Board members, 2017–2018

 PEER Program: K-12 Outreach

-The CVM administratively houses the PEER program (Partnership for Environmental Education and Rural Health), which provides outreach for science, technology, engineering, mathematics (STEM), and veterinary medical education to K-12 students.
+The VMBS administratively houses the PEER program (Partnership for Environmental Education and Rural Health), which provides outreach for science, technology, engineering, mathematics (STEM), and veterinary medical education to K-12 students.
 Interest in STEM careers is stimulated through videoconferencing, webcasts, and presentations by students, scientists, and veterinarians.
 PEER is a model K-12 outreach program with an incredibly broad reach.

 I am CVM, you are CVM, we are CVM.